Using teams of men to serve widows, single moms, and fatherless children

 “God is spirit, and those who worship him, must worship in spirit and in truth.”
 John 4:24

-In the mid 1800’s, as revival spread across Norway and other Nordic countries, an evangelist visited Oppdal, Norway and held revival meetings there.
-He preached on the importance of “having a personal relationship with Jesus” (a direct quote from my Reese family history book) and on the importance of rejecting the empty ritualism of the state church.
+In the mid 1800’s, as revival spread across Norway and other Nordic countries, an evangelist by the name of Hans Romsdalen visited Oppdal, Norway and held revival meetings there.
+He preached on the importance of “having a personal, vital relationship with Jesus Christ entered into by faith” (a direct quote from my Reese family history book, “Some Pioneers and Pilgrims on the Prairies of Dakota”), and on the importance of rejecting the empty ritualism of the state church.
 One of the persons who was saved in those meetings was a sheep and goat farmer by the name of Baeraug Olsen Rise, my great-grandfather.
 (My last name, “Reese,” is an anglicized version of “Rise.”)

 Personal piety is a central tenant of conservative Christianity